nick-otter/nick-otter.github.io/_posts/2020-11-25-how to manage log files.md

 ---
 layout: post
-title:  "How to manage log files"
+title:  "How to manage Log Files"
 categories: disk
 ---

-# How to manage log files
+# How to manage Log Files
 {: style="text-align: center"}

 Written by Nick Otter.